Shahram Sarkani, Ph.D., P.E.

 Muhammad Islam, Ph.D.Read more

-Dr. Muhammad F. Islam is an adjunct professor of engineering management and systems engineering at The George Washington University in Washington, DC.
+Dr. Muhammad F. Islam is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 He is an INCOSE Certified Systems Engineering Professional (CSEP), Project Management Professional (PMP) and Certified Information Systems Security Professional (CISSP).
 Dr. Islam has over 17 years of technical and leadership experience in systems architecture, development, cloud computing, security engineering, data analytics, systems lifecycle management and business process re-engineering.
 He led multiple task orders within the US Department of Defense (DoD), Department of Treasury and Department of Veterans Affairs, ranging from $6M to $14M annual funding from initiation to project execution and delivery for service-oriented IT products.
 Dr. Islam earned his Ph.D. in Systems Engineering from the George Washington University, Washington, DC.
 His dissertation research focused on applying probabilistic risk analysis models to analyze operational reliability of cloud/distributed computing architectures.
 He received a B.S. in Electrical Engineering from the West Virginia University and a M.S. in Electrical Engineering from the University of South Alabama.
 Dr. Islam is a member of ABET Engineering Accreditation Commission (EAC) for Systems Engineering.

 - Islam, M. N., M. Islam, and K. Shahrabi.
 2015.
 “Robust Information Security System Using Steganography, Orthogonal Code and Joint Transform Correlation.”
 International Journal for Light and Electron Optics (Optik) 23 (126), (December 2015): 4026-4031.